 Business branding is made up of two critical components.
 The first is messaging (how you talk about who you are, and the second is visual identity.
-Each part is unique, equal, and should always be synchronized.
+Each part is unique and equal and should always be synchronized.
 They don’t work without each other.
-Both must be an accurate representation of your company.
+In addition, both must be an accurate representation of your company.
 If they aren’t in synch, your brand messaging will be disjointed and confusing to your target audience.

-Create three messaging pillars which are your brand’s principles and descriptive messages that communicate what makes your business unique.
+Create three messaging pillars: your brand’s principles and descriptive messages that communicate what makes your business unique.
 These pillars shape and benchmark all marketing and messaging and set the tone for core branding elements and future marketing campaigns.
-Write down the three words that represent your brand and the ideas that you won’t sacrifice or modify.
-Ask yourself if everyone at your company believes that it describes and represents them.
-Are those words must be who you are today, not what you hope to achieve.
+First, write down the three words representing your brand and the ideas you won’t sacrifice or modify.
+Then, ask yourself if everyone at your company believes it describes and defines them.
+Those words must be who you are today, not what you hope to achieve.

 The next step is to craft a company narrative.
-This is a combination of your vision, mission, and values written into a short story about your company.
+This combines your vision, mission, and values written into a short story about your company.
 Your narrative should be easily understood and endorsed by your customers, audience, and employees.
-Important components include one sentence that emotionally describes everything about your brand.
-Add a sentence about your products and services and why they are unique.
-Add in your perspectives or philosophies that make you special.
-Don’t be afraid to add in examples.
-Be sure to craft your promise or why your company exists and who benefits from your business.
+Essential components include one sentence that emotionally describes everything about your brand.
+Next, add a sentence about your products and services and why they are unique.
+Finally, add your perspectives or philosophies that make you unique.
+Don’t be afraid to add examples.
+Be sure to craft your promise, why your company exists, and who benefits from your business.

 Finally, create your visual identity.
-Using your messaging, create how your messaging pillars should be portrayed in your logo, colors, fonts, images, icons, sales materials, social media styles, and internal communications.
+Using your messaging, make how your messaging pillars should be portrayed in your logo, colors, fonts, images, icons, sales materials, social media styles, and internal communications.

 Once you have created a brand identity, you can use it to improve your marketing materials and create a cohesive experience for your potential customers.
 Here are 3 small business branding ideas to consider:

-Hire a creative professional branding agency or graphic designer to create a style guide that brings consistency to all of your brand assets.
-Your logo, website, graphics, fonts, icons, colors, sales collateral, social media styles, internal communications, and brand voice should all go together.
+Hire a creative professional branding agency or graphic designer to create a style guide that brings consistency to your brand assets.
+For example, your logo, website, graphics, fonts, icons, colors, sales collateral, social media styles, internal communications, and brand voice should all go together.

-Create free content on social media that is interesting and valued by your prospects, such as blogs, vlogs, e-books, and more.
-This will help you establish yourself as a thought leader in your industry and build trust with your audience.
+Create free content on social media that your prospects are interested in and value, such as blogs, vlogs, e-books, etc. This will help you establish yourself as a thought leader in your industry and build trust with your audience.

 Stay consistent.
-Reference your brand guide for all of your materials and maintain a consistent presence on your social media channels.
-If you stop posting regularly or post something that’s off-brand, you’ll send mixed signals that dilute your brand image in the minds of your customers.
+Reference your brand guide for all your materials and maintain a constant presence on your social media channels.
+If you stop posting regularly or post something off-brand, you’ll send mixed signals that dilute your brand image in the minds of your customers.

-When done right, small business branding can increase your sales and improve your customer experience, but it takes time to get it down.
+Small business branding can increase your sales and improve your customer experience, but it takes time to get it down.
 A business coach can help you organize a plan for your brand identity and generate business branding ideas.
-Click here to fill out my contact form for a free online coaching session and we’ll talk about building your brand.
+Click here to fill out my contact form for a free online coaching session, and we’ll discuss building your brand.